Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Catherine was born in 1800 in the village in Penn, Buckinghamshire.
 She was the wife of William Whitmarsh, blacksmith and parish clerk, collector of taxes and agent of the Mutual Life Assurance Society, of Cookham, Berkshire.

 In 1851 the family is still living in Cookham village.
 William is now a master blacksmith, employing three men.
-The now twenty four year old Elizabeth is a dress maker, the twenty two year old Catherine is a school mistress and the eighteen year old William Jr a blacksmith in his father's business.
-Sadly Catherine was to pass away only four years later.
+The now twenty-four-year-old Elizabeth is a dress maker, the twenty-two-year-old Catherine is a school mistress, and the eighteen-year-old William Jr a blacksmith in his father's business.
+Sadly, Catherine was to pass away only four years later on September 15th 1855.
 The family suffered another loss in 1859 when William Jr passed away.

 1 comment: